 If you have a query about your account, a service for which you have registered, or a Penalty Charge Notice (PCN) you have received and would like a third party to contact us on your behalf, we will only deal with them with your written permission

 At our discretion, we may disclose personal data in response to valid requests from the police.
 Before we authorise any disclosure, the police have to demonstrate that the personal data concerned will assist them in the prevention or detection of a specific crime, or in the apprehension or prosecution of an offender.
 Each request from the police is dealt with on a strictly case-by-case basis to ensure that any such disclosure is lawful and in accordance with data protection legislation.

-TfL and its service providers do not currently process any personal information relating to Road User Charging outside the European Economic Area (EEA).
+TfL and its service providers process personal information relating to Road User Charging within the UK and the European Economic Area (EEA).
 Any such processing will be carried out in strict accordance with UK and EU privacy legislation and the appropriate contractual safeguards which TfL has put in place.

 In 2012 the Mayor of London's Crime Manifesto included a commitment to instruct TfL to give the Metropolitan Police Service (MPS) direct real time access to the Automatic Number Plate Recognition (ANPR) cameras we use to enforce our Road User Charging schemes, for the purposes of preventing and detecting crime.

 Following a public consultation, the MPS was given access to this data in 2015.
 No images of vehicles are provided.
 In effect, TfL and the MPS now share the network of Road User Charging cameras.

 This was an expansion of a pre-existing arrangement with the MPS established in 2007, under which they were given access to TfL's ANPR data specifically for the purpose of using it to safeguard national security.
 This arrangement was approved by the Home Secretary, who signed a certificate confirming that TfL, and the MPS, are exempt from certain provisions of data protection legislation for that purpose.

 Learn more about how the MPS uses ANPR cameras.